Gareth Ainsworth: Wycombe Wanderers

 Ainsworth won the League One Manager of the Month award for April 2022 after his team picked up 17 points and scored 13 goals from seven games.
 Wycombe finished sixth in League One at the end of the 2021–22 season and qualified for the play-offs, advancing past Milton Keynes Dons with a 2–1 aggregate victory in the semi-finals.
 He admitted that his side were underdogs for the final against Sunderland in what would also be Adebayo Akinfenwa last game as a professional.
 Sunderland won the match 2–0, but Ainsworth said he was proud of his players and said "I think the quality today told, just in the final third [it] just escaped them today".
 After the end of the 2021–22 season, Ainsworth was heavily linked to a move to former side Queens Park Rangers, but instead signed a contract extension with Wycombe.

 Queens Park Rangers

 On 21 February 2023, Ainsworth was appointed as Queens Park Rangers head coach on a three-and-a-half-year deal.
+QPR ended the 2022–23 Championship season in 20th-place.
+He spoke of wanting "big changes" at the club in the summer and signing "pacy forward players" who could fit into his "very up and at 'em" style of play.
+Later that year, on 28 October, Ainsworth was dismissed from his position following a 2–1 home loss against Leicester City – the club's sixth consecutive defeat, as QPR sat second-to-last in the league table after 14 matches during the 2023–24 season.

+Shrewsbury Town

+On 13 November 2024, Ainsworth was appointed head coach of Shrewsbury Town, at the time bottom of League One.
+He won five and lost 12 of his 22 games in charge as the Shrews remained bottom of the division and 14 points short of safety with nine games left to play of the 2024–25 season, leaving the club despite being offered a two-year contract extension.

+Gillingham

+On 25 March 2025, Ainsworth was appointed as the manager of 19th-placed League Two club Gillingham.
+As both promotion and relegation seemed unlikely, he took the opportunity to evaluate the squad with nine games left of the 2024–25 season.